Q: How do I contact eileen?

 Not a problem!
 Taking commission orders from people unable to meet in person is never a problem. eileen has worked with many clients without face-to-face meetings.
 Phone, email, SKYPE, and Facetime provide opportunities to exchange all vital project-building information.

-Q: Eileen often gets inquiries like this: "I want a T-Shirt quilt for my bed.
+Q: eileen is often asked: "I want a T-Shirt quilt for my bed.
 How many T-Shirts do I need?"

 Q: What is the turn-around-time for new orders?

 Production times vary depending on the complexity of the project.
 Expected time required for smaller projects is within one to two weeks.
 Larger commissions, such as MEMORY QUILTS may take 4 to 8 weeks.

 Q: Can I trust eileen with my project?

 You will find that eileen's work is meticulous.
 From the planning stage of designing your work through the construction and completion of the project eileen's focus is on detail and precision.
 An examination of her work illustrates this focus: Detail work is crisp and precise.
 Lines are centered and straight.
 Appliques are artfully sewn.
 Great care is taken throughout each step of the project to ensure that your project meets, and even exceeds, your expectations.